sanyaade-teachings/livekit-tutorials-docs/docs/about-openvidu.md

 !!! warning

     This OpenVidu deployment is only intended for local development and testing.
 It is not ready for production environments in terms of networking and security.
 For production deployments, you should follow the [official OpenVidu installation guide](https://openvidu.io/installation/){target="_blank"}.

+### OpenVidu Call

+When running OpenVidu locally a default application will be available for you to try.
+We have called this application **OpenVidu Call**, and it gathers the most important features that advanced videonconference apps would require: camera selection, screen sharing, virtual backgrounds, chat, recording...

+You can use OpenVidu Call to help develop your own application, joining participants to shared rooms between your app and OpenVidu Call, and seeing how your app behaves.

 ## OpenVidu editions